novika-lang/novika/README.md

 ### Cons

-* Novika is just very weird.
 * A mish-mash of everything.
 Specialization and strict separation of concern (= simplicity) helps thought, generalization does not.
   It doesn't make programs run fast either.

 * Novika is one of the purest expressions of dynamism (or, more specifically, *doesn't-give-a-f\*ck-ism*), on par with maybe Forth, but in Forth it's more dangerous because it can make your computer explode (I'm joking, of course).
 Note that I only learned a bit of Forth's philosophy, and haven't written even a line of it for myself.

 * If you write bad code, it'll break somewhere else, and throw you a hundred-line-long stack trace.
 At least it really shows where the error happened HUH?

 * You'll have to train your intuition to find where an error occured (you'd be able to do it in one-two months), because *Novika doesn't show nor store line numbers and filenames*
   :) Maybe this will change, I mean it must change!

 * Your brain will explode trying to keep track of the stack, them Forth critics say.
 In Novika, you'd also have to keep track of the so-called *cursor*, and, if that sounds easy, of the block that's used as the stack.
 Two-three months for this.

 * Some words open your blocks with a new stack (e.g., `loop`), and some do not (e.g., `br`).
 This is mostly documented (and must be!), but sometimes may still cause a lot of confusion.

-**Remember these are the language's cons**, not its complete description.
+* Mutation: Novika's take on mutation is very unsafe one.
+It's not one of those languages that surround you with a safety bubble from mutations, side effects, etc. Forget about that.

+**Remember these are the language's cons**.
+If you want an objective critique of the language, you'd need to take these into account.
+But don't be toxic taking criticism as specification.

 ## Language notes

+These are a bit outdated.
+Look into the Wiki, perhaps it would be updated, perhaps it would not.

 * Novika has *words* and *blocks*.
 Together they are known as *forms*.
 Forms are *enclosed* in blocks by being surrounded with `[]`s: